Requiem of the Rose King Volume One is based on William Shakespeare’s Henry VI and Richard III.

 Requiem of the Rose King is set in medieval England during the War of the Roses, where a fierce battle rages between the House of York and the House of Lancaster.
 The story ultimately focuses on two characters: Henry from the House of Lancaster and Richard from the House of York.

-Henry is portrayed as “beautiful boy” character, and he is currently king.
+Henry is portrayed as a “beautiful boy” character, and he is currently king.
 He wants no part in any fighting or any war and is a devout Christian.
 It’s his wife, Margaret, who is leading the campaign against the Yorks.

 Richard is the third son of the House of York, and his father wants to ascend the throne.
 While Richard is loved by his father, his mother hates him because she sees him as a demon spawn.
 It appears that Richard has an ability to see what’s going on far away in his dreams and can inadvertently communicate with those he sees in his dreams.
 There’s also a secret about Richard that could have major repercussions if the wrong people discover it, and it explains why his mother treats him like she does.

 As fate would have it, Henry and Richard have a chance meeting when Henry has snuck away from the castle and Richard finds a way to escape from the cell he, his brother, and his mother are kept in at one point in the story.
 Neither one realizes who the other is, but Henry wants to be friends.
 While Richard never outright agrees to be Henry’s friend, the fact that Henry asked him at all keeps coming back to him.
 If Richard ever finds out who Henry really is, it could complicate things for him, since Henry is the man his father wants to overthrow.